 Once kids hit their teenage years, questions will get more detailed, philosophical, and impossible to answer.
 Offer to watch an episode of 60 Minutes on the subject.
 Point them to a book.
 Netflix a documentary.
 Call Noam Chomsky!

-Natural Or Manmade, Handle It The Same Way
+Natural Disaster Or Manmade, Handle It The Same Way

 Mogil says it’s not the type of tragedy, but your kid’s exposure and how much they can relate to what happened that determines the extent of their anxiety.
 A flood in Louisiana doesn’t hit very close to home for a kid who lives in drought-ridden California, unless they saw how kids their age were affected.
 (Especially when they’re young, kids often want to know if other children were hurt or killed.)
 Kids are more likely to be disturbed when these things happen near their homes or if it’s something that could potentially happen to them.
 Hearing about an earthquake in Chile resonates more with San Franciscans than those living in Chicago.